iksaglam/Zonguldak/Files/Pop_Gen.md

 samtools flagstat A_CAMD04_sorted_proper_rmdup.bam
 ```
 #### Running in parallel or bulk:
 Instead of aligning each paired read one by one normally we would want to do this in bulk.
-You can find an example shell script that can do this [here] (https://github.com/iksaglam/Zonguldak/blob/main/Scripts/align_pe_reads.sh).
+You can find an example shell script that can do this [here](https://github.com/iksaglam/Zonguldak/blob/main/Scripts/align_pe_reads.sh).
 We can use this script to execute the above pipeline and get alignment files for all individuals `artv.list` simultaneously using the following command.

 ```
 sbatch align_pe_reads.sh artv.list /egitim/iksaglam/ref/uvar_ref_contigs_300.fasta